oujojo/Dynamic-Mediation-with-Time-Trend-Effect-based-on-Bayesian-Inference/README.md

 # Dynamic Mediation with Time Trend Effect based on Bayesian Inference
-This project propose a dynamic mediation effect of is based on a rstan package to do parameter estimate.
+This project propose a dynamic mediation effect with time trend effect and is based on a rstan package to do parameter estimate.
 The data that we can observe combines X(Dependent Variable), Y(Independent Variable), M(Mediator).
 And the rest of coeffients need to be estimated.
 ## Three Models
 1. time trend in the a path